 In summary, Lake Placid is in compliance with DEP rules and regulations, the water and wastewater treatment plants are operating normally, and the Utility appears to address customer complaints in a timely manner.
-Therefore, staff recommends that the overall quality of service provided by Lake Placid be considered satisfactory.
+Therefore, we find that the overall quality of service provided by Lake Placid is satisfactory.